How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 Sexual (isogamous, monogamous, heterogamous);

-Algae are the starting point of most food chains various reservoirs, oceans and seas.
+Algae are the starting point of most food chains various bodies of water, oceans and seas.
 Algae also saturate the atmosphere with oxygen.

-Seaweed actively are used for various products: agar-agar and carrageenan polysaccharides, used in cooking and cosmetics, are extracted from red algae; alginic acids, also used in the food and cosmetic industries, are obtained from brown algae.
+Seaweed actively are used to obtain various products: polysaccharides agar-agar and carrageenan, used in cooking and cosmetics, are extracted from red algae; alginic acids, also used in the food and cosmetics industries, are extracted from brown algae.

-Algae Report He will tell you about what algae are, and what is the role of algae in nature and human life.
+Algae Report will tell you what kind of algae there are, and what the role of algae is in nature and human life.

-Almost every body of water is inhabited by algae.
-They are a wayward indicator of the purity of water and supply it with oxygen that is useful for all aquatic inhabitants.
+Almost every body of water contains algae.
+They are a wayward indicator of water purity and supply it with oxygen useful for all aquatic inhabitants.

 What is algae?

-Algae belong to an ecological heterogeneous group of multicellular phototrophic, unicellular and colonial organisms, which, as a rule, live in water bodies.
-Everything known species algae are united by the following features:
+Algae belong to an ecological heterogeneous group of multicellular phototrophic, unicellular and colonial organisms that, as a rule, live in water bodies.
+All known species algae are united by the following characteristics:

 1. characterized by photoautotrophic nutrition and the presence of chlorophyll